 We are grateful to Chant West for providing this information because it can assist readers to better understand the short-term and long-term performance of different assets over time.
 This can help with the selection of investment options for your super fund or in determining your investment strategy if you have an SMSF.

-In the tables below you can find asset sector performance over 1 to 15 years for the last 3 financial years.
-Following that we have provided summary tables for each asset class.
+In the table below you can find asset sector performance over 1 to 15 years to June 30, 2020.

 SuperGuide Premium is ad-free